What is Channel 4's new dating show Flirty Dancing? What time is it on, and how does it work?

 You only need to look at the notorious ‘Strictly curse‘ to see case studies of people who have fallen for each other through the medium of dance.

 “There is a science to it,” Sargeant said.
-“When you dance, it does stuff to your hormones and raises your cortisol levels.
+“When you dance, it does stuff to your hormones and reduces your cortisol levels.

 “I’ve always watched shows like Strictly Come Dancing and seen the stories of how they got together; it’s an intense process they’re going through.
 They’re up close and personal.